-Trekking the Annapurna Circuit is not a technically difficult trek, during the peak seasons it can be completed with a small day pack holding nothing more than a few extra layers and a bottle of water.
+Trekking the Annapurna Circuit is not a technically difficult trek.
+During the peak seasons it can be completed with a small day pack holding nothing more than a few extra layers and a bottle of water.
 But with the more predictable, warmer weather comes a predictably larger concentration of trekkers.
 It was by coincidence that I trekked the circuit in January, before the second large wave of trekkers take to the trail and when the daily tea house race begins, a competition for beds.
-January proved to be the coldest month to trek the circuit which meant that cold weather gear, a sleeping bag and even micro spiked crampons were almost a necessity.
-Almost everybody treks in the same direction, anticlockwise and because the cold weather attracts fewer people meant that some days we didn’t see a living soul, it was divine, tranquil, absolutely perfect.
-As a trekking family of four evenings were thoroughly enjoyed in each other’s company but despite enjoying a quiet trail, from time to time it is also a pleasure to interact with others and share trekking and travel stories.
+January proves to be the coldest month to trek the circuit which means that cold weather gear, a sleeping bag and even micro-spiked crampons are almost a necessity.
+Nearly everybody treks in the same direction, anticlockwise, and as the cold weather attracts fewer people this meant that some days we didn’t see a living soul.
+It was divine, tranquil, absolutely perfect.
+As a trekking family of four, evenings were thoroughly enjoyed in each others company but despite enjoying a quiet trail, from time to time it is also a pleasure to interact with others and share trekking and travel stories.

 Manang, at 3,519 metres is an acclimatisation hub.
 Above 3,000 metres everyone is at risk of altitude sickness and must take precautions to ensure that they are adequately acclimatised.
 It is recommended that all trekkers spend two nights in Manang, either taking a rest day or follow a side trail, both of which will aid in acclimatisation before starting the final few days of ascent to Thorong La Pass.
 Therefore, Manang provided ample opportunity to socialise with fellow trekkers in the evening.